Umami Pot

 Enhance the flavor with shio kombu

-If not, you can substitute it with Japanese-style dressing, but the rich and unique flavor of shio kombu is truly delicious.
-You can create it yourself using kombu that has been used to make dashi broth.
-I highly recommend trying to make it.
-It's definitely worth the effort!
+If not, you can substitute it with wafu dressing (Japanese salad dressing), but I still recommend using shio kombu, as its rich and unique flavor is truly delightful.
+You can even make it yourself with kombu that has been soaked in water or already used to make dashi stock.
+I highly recommend giving it a try-it is definitely worth the effort.

 Japanese summer vegetable salad